scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

   on compile times.
 * Why typeclass deriving or Shapeless-based code is prone to slow compilation times if not used with care.
-* How implicit search and macros interact in unexpected ways that can hurt and productivity and how you can optimize their interaction.
+* How implicit search and macros interact in unexpected ways that can hurt developer productivity and how you can optimize their interaction.

-The most important take-away from this guide is that *you should not take slow Scala compile times for granted*.
+The most important take-away from this guide is that **you should not take slow Scala compile times for granted**.
 It's worth investigating why slow compiles happens as as it is often possible to fix our projects to compile faster!

 ### Pointers to read the article